ShonHarsh/RPADev-S06P02-SetData-WindowsLegacy/README.md

 The robot reads a Microsoft Excel spreadsheet produced in the previous practice.
 It also uses Google Chrome.

+Regarding the name field, the data scraped from the website in the previous section had some wonky text encoding or characters for the spaces.
+This caused issues with the indexOf(" ") not matching.
+I replaced the troublesome character with spaces in the source file.

 ### RPA Developer Foundation Sections

 1. Get Started With RPA Development